Brikwerk/pyswt/README.md

 A Python implementation of the Stroke Width Transform

 ## Installation
-Virtualenv is recommened for managing python packages.
+Virtualenv is recommended for managing python packages.

 Install the packages used in this project with: